Posted on January 13, 2022

 A team at Google created Flutter.
 However, as an open-source project, Google, as well as the Flutter community, contributes to its further development.

 Below is the list of famous apps made using Flutter:

-Facebook is the one who created React Native.
+Facebook is the one that created React Native.

 Below is the list of popular apps developed using React Native:

-When you’re having a hard time deciding whether to go with React Native or Flutter development services, the best thing to do is to check out the pros and cons of both cross-platform app development technologies.
+The key pros and cons of Flutter or React Native for app owners depend on their requirements.
+When you’re having a hard time deciding whether to go with React Native or Flutter development services, the best thing to do is to check out the Flutter vs React Native cross-platform app development technologies with pros and cons.

 Below is the list of Flutter pros:

 Flutter provides a more dynamic and quicker app development.
-It is one of the amazing things that Flutter entails and loved by every top mobile application development firm.
-Developers can do modifications to the codebase on-the-fly and witness them right away reflected in the app.
+It is one of the amazing things that Flutter entails and is loved by every top mobile application development firm.
+Developers can do modifications to the codebase on the fly and witness them right away reflected in the app.
 It is the so-called Hot reload feature and it usually takes milliseconds for modifications to show.
-The feature assists teams introduce features, resolve bugs, and experiment using new ideas.
+The feature assists teams introduce features, resolving bugs, and experimenting using new ideas.

 Using Flutter, app developers can write one codebase for two apps – covering both Android and iOS platforms.
 This cross-platform development technology is platform-agnostic as it entails its own widgets as well as designs, implying you can have the exact same application on two platforms.